It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 That's why we get such high marks for it.

-Graham: HR departments need to finally get over the “Happy Sheets: How satisfied were you with the event”.
+Graham : HR departments need to finally get over the "Happy Sheets: How satisfied were you with the event".

 The best learning programs are simple and clearly structured.
 They solve a defined business problem and their effectiveness can be quantified against business KPIs.
 A variety of learning methods such as e-learning, coaching, workshops and simulations can help to make learning varied and effective.

-The training should be difficult and take the participants out of their comfort zone.
-Sometimes participants don’t like the training because of these challenges.
+The training should be difficult and take participants out of their comfort zone.
+Sometimes participants don't like the training because of these challenges.

-Although we often get very good Net Promoter scores on some of our soft skills training courses, some participants don’t like them at all.
+Although we often get very good Net Promoter scores on some of our soft skills trainings, some participants don't like them at all.
 They feel pushed, challenged and stressed.
 In life, we often feel uncomfortable when we are out of our comfort zone.
-We often don’t like it, but later we discover that this is where most of our learning takes place.
+We often don't like it, but later we discover that this is where most of our learning takes place.

-Graham: This requires customers with an eye to the future.
+Graham : This requires customers with an eye to the future.

 Brian: Simulations help to change attitudes in the long term.

-I have heard several senior executives say that the mindset or attitude of their employees needs to change.
+I've heard several senior executives say that the mindset or attitude of their employees needs to change.

-Simulations develop knowledge, skills and attitudes.
+Simulations develop knowledge and skills and attitudes.

 Speaking of AI - what role does it play here?